erem149/the-calculator/README.md

 # the-calculator
-This is the calculator project that build from javascript, html and css.
+This calculator project is built from JavaScript, HTML, and CSS.